 The FS Act the primary legislation containing the core provisions for the government's structural reforms, received Royal Assent on 19 December 2012.

-The FS Act largely amends existing legislation, and makes extensive changes to the Financial Services and Markets Act 2000 (FSMA), as well as to other legislation including the Bank of England Act 1998 and the Banking Act 2009.
-The government decided to retain FSMA as the main legislative framework for UK financial services regulation and most of the reforms made by the FS Act take the form of amendments to FSMA.
+The FS Act largely amended existing legislation, and made extensive changes to the Financial Services and Markets Act 2000 (FSMA), as well as to other legislation including the Bank of England Act 1998 and the Banking Act 2009.
+The government decided to retain FSMA as the main legislative framework for UK financial services regulation and most of the reforms made by the FS Act took the form of amendments to FSMA.

 For more information about the FS Act, see Practice note, Financial Services Act 2012 (www.practicallaw.com/0-504-4659).
 For an overview of FSMA, as amended by the FS Act, see Practice note, FSMA overview (www.practicallaw.com/8-107-4005).